SokuDev/CustomWeathers/README.md

 ## Compiling
-Now, to build the mod, go to the build directory (if you did the previous step you already are) `cd C:\Users\PinkySmile\SokuProjects\ModTemplate\build` and invoke the compiler by running `cmake --build . --target ModTemplate`.
-If you change the name of the mod (in the add_library statement in CMakeLists.txt), you will need to replace 'ModTemplate' by the name of your mod in the previous command.
+Now, to build the mod, go to the build directory (if you did the previous step you already are) `cd C:\Users\PinkySmile\SokuProjects\CustomWeathers\build` and invoke the compiler by running `cmake --build . --target CustomWeathers`.
+If you change the name of the mod (in the add_library statement in CMakeLists.txt), you will need to replace 'CustomWeathers' by the name of your mod in the previous command.

-You should find the resulting ModTemplate.dll mod inside the build folder that can be to SWRSToys.ini.
+You should find the resulting CustomWeathers.dll mod inside the build folder that can be to SWRSToys.ini.
-In my case, I would add this line to it `ModTemplate=C:/Users/PinkySmile/SokuProjects/ModTemplate/build/ModTemplate.dll`.
+In my case, I would add this line to it `CustomWeathers=C:/Users/PinkySmile/SokuProjects/CustomWeathers/build/CustomWeathers.dll`.